Q1.1 What is TOPCAT?

 Alternatively, you can cite one or both of the following permanent URLs:

-Q1.11 Where can I find old/new versions?
+Q1.12 Where can I find old/new versions?

 The most recent public release is available from the web page.
 Previous versions can be found in the release archive.
 New releases are notified on both the mailing lists.

 There will sometimes be a bleeding-edge version in the pre-release directory - this may contain fixes and new features not yet available in the public release which you can experiment with at your own risk.

-Q1.12 How do I get the source code to look at?
+Q1.13 How do I get the source code to look at?

-topcat_src.zip file from the web page.
+topcat_src.zip file from the web page,

-This contains all the java source code for TOPCAT, STILTS and the
+which contains all the java source code for TOPCAT, STILTS and the

 uk.ac.starlink.* classes it uses.